Works Composed during the Pandemic: 2020-21

 BrassQuintet3.png

 On January 2nd 2023, Andrew tragically died.
-After his funeral in a packed St John's Church, Hagley, our daughters Anna and Paula set up a "Year of Remembrance", during which many performances of Andrew's music took place.
-In March 2024, Sennet Brass recorded Brass Quintet no 3 in St Peter's Church Harborne, Birmingham.
+After his funeral in a packed St John's Church, Hagley, our daughters Anna and Paula set up a 'Year of Remembrance' during which many performances of Andrew's music took place.
+In March 2024, Sennet Brass recorded Brass Quintet no 3 in St Peter's Church Harborne, Birmingham, with recording engineer, Paul Baker.
+Our daughter Paula added film footage and their video can be viewed on YouTube.

 SONATA No 2 FOR VIOLIN AND PIANO Opus 117 (2021)